 - Checklists and progress bars.
 This can be effective for some products, but make sure there’s a way for the user to hide the checklist, or skip on some of the less critical steps.

 - Tooltips and tours.
 In spite of being popular, this method is not very effective, as it obstructs the user’s natural product journey.
+However, it can be beneficial for specific occasions — then take a look at tools like Appcues, Chameleon, or Userpilot.

 - Gamified trial.
 The free trial period is extended if the user completes certain goals.